ahunter-pythian/jira-cmd/README.md

 Follow installation and first use instructions below to use.

-There are currently five commands supported for Tehama:
+There are currently seven commands supported for Tehama:

-    ls [options]               List my open Tehama issues bugs [options]             List All Tehama Bugs, the default is all Bugs that are not ready to test testing                    List All Tehama issues in READY TO TEST or TESTING COMPLETE in-development             List all my Tehama Jira issues with status IN DEVELOPMENT. release <issue> <version>  Attach a Tehama <issue> to release <version>. show [options] <issue>     Show info about a Tehama <issue>
+    ls [options]           List my open Tehama issues bugs [options]         List All Tehama Bugs, the default is all Bugs that are not ready to test testing                List All Tehama issues in SUBMITTED TO TEST, READY TO TEST or TESTING COMPLETE in-development         List all my Tehama Jira issues with status IN DEVELOPMENT. versions [options]     List the fix version for a Tehama Bug release <issue> <version> Attach a Tehama issue to release <version>. show [options] <issue> Show info about a Tehama issue

 [![NPM Version](https://badge.fury.io/js/jira-cmd.svg)](https://npmjs.org/package/jira-cmd)